Today, organic search drives more than 50 percent of all website traffic. That’s more than paid and social combined.

 When search engines crawl many URLs with almost identical (or even identical) content, it can cause several SEO problems.
 First, if search crawlers have to go through too much duplicate content, they may miss some of your unique content.
 Second, large-scale duplication may negatively affect your ranking opportunities.
 To avoid these problems, you should set a canonical URL.

 Selecting a proper canonical URL for every set of similar URLs improves the SEO of your site as it lets the search engine know which version is the right one.
-Then, it can count all the links pointing at the different versions as links to the canonical version.
+Then, it can count all the links pointing to the different versions as links to the canonical version

 Step 5 – Optimize your XML Sitemap